College Policies and Notices

 A Completer is a student who attained a certificate or degree or became “transfer-prepared” during a three-year period.
 Students who are “transfer-prepared” have completed 60 transferable units with a GPA

 of 2.0 or better.
 Transfer students are those who transferred to another postsecondary institution (UC, CSU or another California Community College) prior to attaining a degree, certificate, or becoming “transfer-prepared” during a five-semester period.
-For up-to-date rates please see http://srtk.cccco.edu/index.asp
+For up-to-date rates please refer to http://srtk.cccco.edu/index.asp

 Standards of Conduct